opendaylight/netconf/docs/user-guide.rst

      http://localhost:8181/rests/data/network-topology:network-topology?content=nonconfig
      for operational datastore.

-    | Also in case of `RFC-8040 <https://tools.ietf.org/html/rfc8040>`__,
+    | Also if a data node in the path expression is a YANG leaf-list or list
-     if a data node in the path expression is a YANG leaf-list or list node, the path segment has to be constructed by having leaf-list or list node name, followed by an "=" character, then followed by the leaf-list or list value.
+     node, the path segment has to be constructed by having leaf-list or list node name, followed by an "=" character, then followed by the leaf-list or list value.
 Any reserved characters must be